ayush0078/SRH-Pet-Appointment-App/README.md

 # Pet Veterinary appointment Application

 A web application for the veterinary clinics to make appointments for the pets.
+The functioning of the website consists of adding the appointments, deleting the appointments and choosing date and time for the appointment.

 ## Getting Started with Create React App